WICG/aom/explainer.md

 Notes on the previous table:
 - DOM KeyboardEvent sequences include keyup/keydown.
+-- Should the table list event property values like: `keyIdentifier`/`keyName`/`keyCode`/`charCode`?
+- DOM MouseEvent sequences include mousedown/mouseup and touchstart/touchend where relevant.
+-- If the table evnd up listing KeyEvent properties like `keyName`, should this also include `MouseEvent.button: 2` for `contextmenu`?
 - Control orientation is determined by the computed value of `aria-orientation` which defaults to `horizontal` for `progressbar` and `slider`, and defaults to `vertical` for `scrollbar`.